Mining Intelligence and News

 Service water that is sourced from groundwater stored in what is effectively an aquifer created by the mined-out Silver Lake deposit.
 Storage tanks have been added to provide surge capacity.

-Potable water is supplied by SIGMC and BHP.
+Potable water is supplied by St Ives Gold Mining Company Pty Ltd and BHP.

 Lakewood Gold Processing Facility

-Process water is stored for use in the process water tanks.
-Process water is made up of bore water, tailings return water from Lakewood, and offtake from Northern Stars KCGM operation.
+Process water stored in the process water tanks is made up of bore water, tailings return water from Lakewood, and offtake from Kalgoorlie Consolidated Gold Mines (KCGM).

-Potable water is sourced from the WA Water Corporation in Kalgoorlie and is trucked in.
-The potable water is utilised in the process plant, administration building, workshop, and stores.
+Potable water trucked in from the WA Water Corporation in Kalgoorlie is utilised in the process plant, administration building, workshop and stores.

 Higginsville Gold Processing Facility

+Raw water is sourced from the main production source at the disused Chalice open pit 16 km to the west.
 Process water is stored for use in a 5,000 m3 process water dam.
 Process water is made up of raw water from the Chalice production source and tailings return water.
-Incoming raw water from Chalice reports to the disused Aphrodite pit before it is pumped to the site raw water dam of 2,000 m3 capacity.
+Incoming raw water from Chalice reports to the disused Aphrodite pit before it is pumped to the 2,000 m3 site raw water dam.

-Potable water is sourced via accessing the WA Water Corporation supply line from Kalgoorlie to Norseman.
-Potable water is utilised in the process plant, administration building, workshop, stores, main camp, and mining offices.
+Potable water is sourced from the WA Water Corporation supply line from Kalgoorlie to Norseman.
+Potable water is utilised in the process plant, administration building, workshop, stores, main camp and mining offices.

 Production